fiffeek/hyprdynamicmonitors/README.md

 ### Setup

-The easiest way to get started is using the TUI:
+The easiest way to get started is using the TUI (see the [Getting started with the TUI](https://hyprdynamicmonitors.filipmikina.com/docs/quickstart/tui/) guide):

 ```bash
 # Launch the interactive TUI